nhaehnle/llvm-project/llvm/docs/BitCodeFormat.rst

   in the mapped in file and poke directly at it.
 A blob may only occur as the last operand of an abbreviation.

+* Extended Array (code 6): This field is an array of tuples.
+The operand's extra data specifies is the number of tuple fields minus 1.
+The operand is followed by operands describing each field of the tuple.
+Extended arrays can appear anywhere in an abbreviation.

+  Nested extended arrays are currently not supported, but are a possible extension.

+  When reading an extended array in an abbreviated record, the first integer is a vbr6 that indicates the array length, followed by the encoded elements of the array.
+Each element is a tightly packed encoding of the tuple fields.

 For example, target triples in LLVM modules are encoded as a record of the form ``[TRIPLE, 'a', 'b', 'c', 'd']``.
 Consider if the bitstream emitted the following abbrev entry: